KIDNORswe/ha-app-influxdb-1/influxdb/DOCS.md

 ## Installation

-The installation is changed due to the original being scrapped.
+`!
+NOTE !` The installation is changed due to the original being scrapped.

 **Note-repositorie**: This app is now a fork and moved over to another repositorie.